apolloio/apollo-api-docs/source/includes/_people.md

 # People API

-A person represents a person in Apollo's database.
+A person represents a person in Apollo's database..

 ## Search